 and stopped on floors when the button had not been pressed.

 - The large stone turret structure overlooking the Hills and Dales

-Community Golf Club on Patterson Boulevard is known as either Frankenstein's Castle or Witches Tower by others.
+Community Golf Club on Patterson Boulevard is known as either Frankenstein's Castle or Witches Tower.
 It is said that the building was

 built atop a burial ground during the Civil War days.
 Legend has it